 How to Reduce Airborne Viruses and Bacteria

 The best way to avoid catching a bug is to reduce contact with people who are sick.
-However, it’s not always possible to tell when someone is infected, and even when it is, isolation is not always practical.
-Luckily, there are other ways to reduce contaminants in the air.
+However, it's not always possible to tell when someone is infected, and even when it is, isolation is not always practical.
+Luckily, there are other ways to reduce airborne bacteria and improve indoor air quality.

 Greater Air Circulation

-When you circulate air, you’re replacing the old, stale air with a fresh supply.
+When you circulate air, you're replacing the old, stale air with a fresh supply.
 If your indoor air is bacteria- or virus-laden, circulation can reduce their concentrations.
-You can improve indoor air ventilation in the following ways:
+You can improve indoor air ventilation by following these tips:

-- Open doors and windows whenever possible to bring in fresh air.
+- Open doors and windows whenever possible to bring in fresh outdoor air.

-- Use fans to move indoor air outside.
+- Use fans to promote air flow by moving indoor air outside.

-- Switch your HVAC setting from “auto” to “on” when you have visitors or when one of your home’s occupants is sick.
+- Switch your HVAC system from “auto” to “on” when you have visitors or when one of your home's occupants is sick.

-- Use high-quality, pleated filters in your HVAC unit.
+- Use high-quality, pleated air filters in your ventilation systems.

 - Turn on the exhaust fans in your kitchen and bathroom.